bsummersgb/100-days-of-code/log.md

 **Thoughts:** I felt I stepped up massively with the complexity of my code.
 I realised that the Mustache.render method does not accept an array as an argument.
 Instead of bailing on using Mustache I figured out how to convert my array data into object form which allowed for the use of the templating engine and the $.each function.
 I would like to look further into the each() method as well as reduce() and map().

+### Day 11: January 14, 2017

+**Today's Progress:** No project work as I attended a NodeSchool meetup.

+**Thoughts:** Felt like a bit of a deep dive but it was good to expose myself to Node.js.